BCG

 • Global greenhouse gas (GHG) emissions must fall by 43% by 2030, compared to 2019 levels, to limit global temperature rise to below 1.5°C (3)

-• Human activity has already resulted in 1.1°C of global warming, and at the current rate, we will likely cross the 1.5°C threshold in the next 20 years (4)
+• Human activity has already resulted in at least 1.1°C of global warming, and at the current rate, we will likely cross the 1.5°C threshold in coming years (4)

 • Nearly half of the world’s population live in a climate impact danger zone where lives and livelihoods, as well as property and critical infrastructure, are under threat from more frequent and intense extreme weather events, such as flooding and drought, as well as more gradual changes, such as sea level rise (5)